 October 31, 2018 11:59 PM Newfoundland Standard Time.

 Do you have questions?

 Ask them below by commenting on this post, we will answer you post haste!🙂

-We regret that due to the volume of submissions we receive we will be unable to acknowledge receipt of entries or respond to ineligible entries.
+We regret that due to the volume of submissions we receive we will be unable to acknowledge receipt of entries.

 Banner Photo Credit: Steve Lake Photography